 Assistant Professor (Research), Psychiatry and Behavioral Sciences - Sleep Medicine

 PhD, Oregon Health and Science University, Behavioral Neuroscience

 BS, University of Washington, Psychology

 Current Research and Scholarly Interests

 The Giardino Lab of Circuits & Systems Neuroscience in Stanford's Department of Psychiatry & Behavioral Sciences is currently accepting applicants for research scientists at all levels of experience.
 We aim to decipher the neural mechanisms underlying psychiatric conditions of stress, addiction, and sleep disturbances.
-Our work uses genetic, pharmacological, physiological, anatomical, optical, and computational approaches in freely-behaving mice to monitor, manipulate, and map the neural circuits, synapses, and signaling mechanisms driving approach/avoidance behaviors, drug-seeking, food intake, social interactions, sleep/wake cycles, and other arousal states.
+Our work uses genetic, pharmacological, physiological, anatomical, optical, and computational approaches in freely-behaving mice to monitor, manipulate, and map the neural circuits, synapses, and signaling mechanisms that drive approach/avoidance behaviors, drug-seeking, food intake, social interactions, and sleep/wake cycles.

 Stress & Reward

 Neuropeptide Release & Signaling